 What is Pulse Pressure?

-Pulse pressure means the same as heart rate became they both technically give the heart contractions and relaxations in a given minute.
+Pulse pressure is the same as heart rate became they both technically give the heart contractions and relaxations in a given minute.

 In both these cases, the pulse pressure reduces and might even go above the upper limit of the normal range.